Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Never put these items into your general backpack.
 Never put these items into the luggage hold on a bus.
 Never put any of those items into your checked luggage on a plane.
 If you let them out of your sight, there’s a fair chance that they could be taken away from you forever.

 There’s no need to go out for a walk in the city with all of your credit cards, your passport, and the equivalent of $500 in cash.
-Take what you need for the day: maybe around $50, tops, and a debit card, and keep the rest locked up in your accommodation.
+Take what you need for the day: maybe around $50, tops, and a backup debit card (don’t have one?
+Get one with Transferwise), and keep the rest locked up in your accommodation.

 While it doesn’t eliminate the risk 100% (if a professional criminal is determined to rob you, he will rob you), most criminals are opportunistic.
 If you remove the opportunity, they’ll go after someone else who left his or her valuables out in the open, much more easily accessible to them.

 When you’re traveling in a new destination, and especially when you’re traveling on your own, it can be tempting to join up and find a tribe.
 Sometimes these tribes turn into lifelong friendships.